Jo Rochford - Acupuncture

 Acupuncture is a system of healing which has been practiced in China and other Eastern countries for thousands of years.
-Although often described as a means of pain relief, it is in fact used to treat people with a wide range of illnesses.
 Its focus is on improving the overall well being of the patient, rather than the isolated treatment of specific symptoms.
 According to traditional Chinese philosophy, our health is dependent on the body's motivating energy - known as Qi - moving in a smooth and balanced way through a series of meridians (channels) beneath the skin.

 If that energy cannot flow smoothly through the body blockages can occur which can cause pain, impaired function of a body part and may stop the body repairing itself properly.